Last updated on February 11th, 2024 at 04:59 pm

-Some days you wake up and feel like you have the weight of the world on your shoulders.
+Some days, you wake up and feel like you weight the world on your shoulders.
 If you were anything like I was, you probably did!

-How you feel plays a large role in your daily performance, your personal relations — hell, your life in general!
-So which of these seems like it’d make your life easier — carrying around a 20-pound weight all day, or only carrying things you actually need and use?
+How you feel plays a large role in your daily performance, your relations—hell, your life in general!
+So which of these seems like it’d make your life easier—carrying around a 20-pound weight all day, or only carrying things you actually need and use?

-I went through this thinking of my first day back to the job this morning, recalling the time I’d spent in Boston carrying a weighty SLR camera and two lenses in a tiny backpack along with wearing too many layers of clothing some days to resemble anything near comfortable.
+I thought of my first day back to the job this morning, recalling the time I’d spent in Boston carrying a weighty SLR camera and two lenses in a tiny backpack and wearing too many layers of clothing some days to resemble anything near comfortable.

 We need to make an effort to remind ourselves to be comfortable in our day-to-day lives, and part of that means trimming down the amount of stuff in our bags!